leishman/kraken_ruby/README.md

 This gem is a wrapper for the [Kraken Digital Asset Trading Platform](https://www.kraken.com) API.
 Official documentation from Kraken can be found [here](https://www.kraken.com/help/api).

-The current version (0.2.0) can be used to query public and private market data.
-Private data queries require use of your account API keys.
+The current version (0.4.1) can be used to query public/private data and make trades.
+Private data queries and trading functionality require use of your Kraken account API keys.

 ### Pending Future Updates

-- Solid trade execution functionality
 - More comprehensive test suite for methods requiring authentication (using VCR perhaps)
 - More comprehensive documentation